denis-farkas/farkas_denis_13_30052022/README.md

 # Project #10 - Argent Bank API

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains all the code needed to run Project.

 ## Getting Started